psu13/mutable-hakyll/posts/pandemic-home-cooking.md

 Now you can make at least two meals in any number of ways.

 For chicken rice, take some rice and put it in the rice cooker with the stock.
-Cook at normal, serve with the poached meat from above and chili sauce.
+Cook as normal, serve with the poached meat from above, some [ginger scallion oil](https://thewoksoflife.com/raw-ginger-scallion-oil/) and chili sauce.

 For chicken soup saute some onion, celery and carrots in a soup pot on medium heat until they get soft.
 Then add stock, water, white wine, your favorite greens, and some of the cut up